benlau/asyncfuture/README.md

 **Deferred&lt;T&gt;::track(QFuture target)**

-Track the progress of target future.
+Track the progress of the target future object.

-It will set the progressMinimum and progressMaximum value from the target future.
-Moreover, it will bind the progressValueChanged signal and track the progress.
+It will listen the `progressValueChanged` from the target future object and synchronize the value of `progressMinimum` and `progressMaximum`.

-Remarks: It won't complete a future even the progressValue has been reached maximum
+Remarks: It won't complete a future even the `progressValue` has been reached the maximum value.

 Added since v0.3.6